Pneumothorax and pulmonary contusions in multitrauma patient

-- There are patchy airspace opacities seen in the right upper lobe, reflecting either pulmonary contusion or haemorrhage.
+There are patchy airspace opacities seen in the right upper lobe, reflecting either pulmonary contusion or hemorrhage.

-Pulmonary contusions are a common thoracic trauma injury and occurs in 30-75% of patients sustaining major chest injuries.
-Common mechanisms of injury include falls and motor vehicle accidents5.
+Pulmonary contusions are a common thoracic trauma injury and occur in 30-75% of patients sustaining major chest injuries.
+Common mechanisms of injury include falls and motor vehicle accidents 5.

-Pathologically, pulmonary contusions are the result of haemorrhage from a pulmonary laceration into the surrounding alveolar spaces2.
+Pathologically, pulmonary contusions are the result of hemorrhage from a pulmonary laceration into the surrounding alveolar spaces 2.

 While radiograph and CT are both used for initial assessment and evaluation, both have their limitations.
 Radiograph has a poor sensitivity and will miss many diagnoses of pulmonary contusion.
 This is often because the pathological change doesn't occur until 6 hours later.
 The radiograph will often be the first imaging performed on admission, and these changes haven't occurred yet.
 On the other hand, CT may be overly sensitive, picking up subtle parenchymal changes which have no or minimal clinical impact.

-Chest radiograph may show singular or multiple patchy alveolar infiltrates consistent with intra-alveolar haemorrhage.
+Chest radiograph may show singular or multiple patchy alveolar infiltrates consistent with intra-alveolar hemorrhage.

 Case contributed by A/Prof Pramit Phal.